“We’re giving military spouse business owners a seat at the table from the corporate board room to Capitol Hill.” ~Stephanie Brown

 Military spouses play a silent role in support of our Armed Forces… The result?

-Among the top unemployment rates in the country, with NO formal recognition as a protected class.
+Among the top unemployment rates in the country, without national recognition as a protected class.

 - Military Spouse Unemployment (Pre-2020) 22% 22%